-If you use a manual wheelchair and have more than one step at your pick-up or drop-off location, you will need to arrange for someone to assist you (with your wheelchair) up and down the steps.
-WTA drivers are only allowed to assist you up or down one step by themselves.
-If this is an ongoing need, consider installing a ramp.
+If you use a manual wheelchair and have a step or curb at your pick-up or drop-off location, you will need to arrange for someone to assist you (with your wheelchair) up and down the step or curb.
+Please contact us to discuss or evaluate individual cases.

 Power scooters are allowed on buses but you are strongly encouraged to transfer into a seat while riding in the bus.
-Drivers will secure your scooter and assist you to a seat.
+Drivers will gladly assist you to a seat.